v1adko/javelin/README.md

 ### Run

-Now leave the process running for as much as you can or until you need to update the targets
-Thank you for fighting on our side! 💪 🇺🇦
+Now leave the process running for as much as you can Thank you for fighting on our side! 💪 🇺🇦